MillerBrainObservatory/LBM-CaImAn-Python/docs/user_guide/assembly.md

 ## scanreader

 The first thing you need to do is initialize a scan.
-This is done with {ref}`read_scan`.
+This is done with `read_scan`.

 ```{tip}
 Using `pathlib.Path().home()` can give quick filepaths to your home directory.